austinjkee/PigeonHole/README.md

 * Internal use for employees, but use APIs to grab data from webpage.
   >
   * API access by end of the week.
-* Separate from the website, standalone application. (not JS?)
+* Separate from the website, standalone application.